PURCELL’S FIRM SILENT ON MISSING MILLIONS

 In the years following her death, Woody Darken met Cherry Lane Broadwell and they decided to get married with a pre-nuptial agreement in place.
 Ed Yarborough, a partner at the Nashville firm of Bone-McAllester, wrote the agreement for CherryLane, and Randle Davis wrote the pre-nuptial for Darken.

-Years later Darken died and his surviving wife Cherry Lane was the executrix of his estate.Darken’s two sons, Eric and Brett Darken were trustees and beneficiaries of their father’s estate and the family’s trusts.
-The men and their family’s were also clients of the firm Lassiter, Tidwell, Davis, Keller and Hogan (now known as Farmer, Purcell, Lassiter and White.)
+Years later Darken died and his surviving wife Cherry Lane was the executrix of his estate.Darken’s two sons were trustees and beneficiaries of their father’s estate and the family’s trusts.
+Both trustees and their family’s were also clients of the firm Lassiter, Tidwell, Davis, Keller and Hogan (now known as Farmer, Purcell, Lassiter and White.)

 Trial testimony details that when the trustees asked for their late father’s legal and financial files, the executrix refused.
 When they asked Lassiter’s firm for their late father’s legal and financial files, they, too, refused to provide them.